cloud-music

 Install pnpm, which cloud-5 and Strudel use rather than npm.
 On macOS (I don’t know about other platforms), you may need to specifically install node@18.

-These commands will patch Strudel with my addons; build everything; make a distributable copy of the cloud-5 Web site in the repository’s root directory, with all resources statically served; and run a local Web site, which is source level debuggable, in that directory.
-Examine package.json for details.
+These commands will patch Strudel with my addons; build everything; and make a distributable copy of the cloud-5 Web site in the repository’s root directory, with all resources statically served.
+Examine CMakeLists.txt and package.json for details.

-This may fail due to failure to build canvas.node (not actually used here).
+THe build may fail due to failure to build canvas.node (not actually used here).
 If that happens, execute cd cloud-5/strudel/packages/canvas and node-gyp rebuild, and try again from pnpm run build.

 Before updating Strudel from GitHub, make a branch to contain the updates if they break cloud-5.